Click image to see/ purchase it in writer's photography portfolio

 3. Sleep Restriction and timing.
 Keeping roughly the same schedule helps keep your body from getting confused.
 Try to go to bed at about the same time every night.
-Waking up at the same time every morning, even if you’ve lost some sleep is the most important part of this.
+Waking up at the same time every morning is the most important part of this, even if you’ve lost some sleep.
 Getting up at the same time will help train your body back into a good schedule.
 Not only this, but if you force sleep loss, eventually your body will get into a groove of needing sleep so badly, you’ll fall asleep easier.
 THIS RULE DOES NOT APPLY TO INFANTS; Sleep training and sleep restriction WILL DAMAGE the sleep cycles of babies and toddlers.

-5. Regular exercise.
-Even just a 20 minute walk can help some, but the more, the better.
+5. Regular exercise, every day.
+Even just a 20-40 minute walk can help some, but the more, the better.
 Finish all exercise at least two hours before bed.
 Light stretching for at least ten minutes, 30–60 minutes before you go to bed can also help you sleep.

 6. Take slow deep breaths after laying down.
 Before or after laying down, take between three and four slow, deep breaths.

 7. The 15 minute rule.
 If you’ve been laying in bed for around 15 minutes and cannot get to sleep, get up.
 Go do something outside the bedroom, usually for at least 20 – 30 minutes.
-Do something mild like reading, playing a small, easy game like solitaire or anything that keeps your mind and body calm.
+Do something mild that guides the brain calmly like reading or working on a simple puzzle.

 After the 20 — 30 minutes try going to bed again.
 This has helped me tremendously.
 It can take me as many as three tries, but usually I get to sleep after just one or two.
 But see step 2 on the first list above.
 Reading the Bible has almost completely eliminated the need for the 15 minute rule.

 8. Make the sleeping area dark.
 Almost any kind of light can trigger the body’s response to wake up.
-That’s because Melatonin (the chemical produced by the brain to leads the body to Slumber Town) gets cut off the more light that is present, the more Melatonin production stops.
+That’s because of Melatonin (the sleep inducing chemical produced by the brain); the more light that is present, the more Melatonin production stops.
 I sometimes put a blanket on top of the blinds every night.
 Also, when we have control over it, there are no lights on in our bedroom at night, none, not even from surge protectors.
 This makes it very dark, even in the morning.
 It may sound a bit drastic, but insomniacs need every edge we can get.

 9. Make the sleeping area cool.
-If you can, drop the temperature to at least 1-2 degrees cooler than you normally have during the day.
-If you need to, use a blanket.
+If you can, drop the temperature to where you need at least a sheet or light blanket.
 Anything that is cooler is slower, that includes the human body.

 10. Comfort.
 A bed that is made well will make it much easier to sleep.
 Newer pillows help too.
 If you’re constantly having to fluff or turn them, it’s a good sign they need to be replaced.
-When purchasing a new bed, bring a book or other relaxing activity.
+When purchasing a new bed, bring a book or other relaxing activity to a mattress store.
 Lay in each bed you are looking at for at least ten minutes.
 Otherwise you won’t get the full effect until you bring it home.
 Keeping bedding clean and fresh smelling also helps.
 Loose fitting, soft clothing is also beneficial.

 11. Build a routine.
 Even if it’s simple, it can still help your body remember when it’s time for bed.
 The important thing is to put your actions in the same order each night.